studygolang/gctt-godoc/Source/net/net.md

   The Go 1 compatibility guidelines make it impossible for us to change the behavior of these methods; use Read or ReadMsgIP instead.
-- [☞](//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/net/iprawsock.go#L14)  On NaCl, Plan 9 and Windows, the ReadMsgIP and WriteMsgIP methods of IPConn are not implemented.
+- [☞](//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/net/iprawsock.go#L14)  On NaCl and Plan 9, the ReadMsgIP and WriteMsgIP methods of IPConn are not implemented.
 - [☞](//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/net/iprawsock.go#L17)  On Windows, the File method of IPConn is not implemented.
 - [☞](//github.com/golang/go/blob/2ea7d3461bb41d0ae12b56ee52d43314bcdb97f9/src/net/ipsock.go#L2)  On DragonFly BSD and OpenBSD, listening on the "tcp" and "udp" networks does not listen for both IPv4 and IPv6 connections.
 This is due to the fact that